jkomoros/card-web/README.md

 header, and in the manifest.
 If the string starts with 'The ' then the The will be rendered a lighter color in the header.

+### default_permissions

+If you want to override the default BASE_PERMISSIONS of the webapp, for example to make it so users must be explicitly whitelisted to view the app at all, then put an object there with all of the true/false keys you want to override.
+See src/reducers/user.js.BASE_PERMISSIONS for an enumeration of all of the keys and what they mean.

 ### twitter_handle (optional)

 If you have a twitter bot configured, the handle of the bot (not including @).
 Emits metadata in index.html, but also used as a signal for whether the cloud functions related to twitter bots need to be deployed (they require billing to be enabled).